ThePieBaker90/On-The-Rim/Conditions/Statuses/Stabilized.md

 tags:
   - Status
 ---
+- Stabilized may be [[Conditions#Pushing Through Conditions|Pushed Through]] by a creature who has it.
 - When a creature is in the stabilized status they suffer the following effects:
 	- They are [[Incapacitated]],
 	- They are [[Prone]] and cannot get up.